Parlier-NJROTC/Parlier-NJROTC-Server/frontend/README.md

-create a new git repo here
+# create a new git repo here

+and add a desc if u want